Dr. Behooving Greenie, health nut, urban theorist, or just someone into his bike?

 From the premise that cyclists seek what Bourdieu terms "Cultural Capital", the paper examines the connection between cyclists' motivations and messages conveyed through their choice of equipment.
 As a prosthesis, fashion statement and emblem of taste, bicycles are the status symbols cars can no longer be.
 Cultural aspirations, pretensions, and tribal affiliations can be relayed by what one commutes on, be it a "fixie", "Dutch" bike, road bike, “training” bike, mountain bike (further divided by degrees of suspension), utility bike, or a bike from the emerging minimalist art niche.
 Understanding these choices, is key to understanding how cycling subcultures might be fostered and grown.

 In 2000 I moved with my young family into a house near the surf, only to watch our "rust-protected" Subaru rusting to bits.
 Rather than replacing it with the Mercedes my wife and I always said some day we would buy, only to watch that rust as well, I am in the process of collecting a bike for every occasion—shopping, nights out, commuting, racing, touring, overseas trips—so in time I might demonstrate to my wife that we don't need a car.
-Documenting this mission via my blog (http://behoovingmoving.livejournal.com/
+Documenting this mission via my blog (http://behoovingmoving.livejournal.com/) has led to some fun tangents, like a weekly bike polo match, plus some meaningful discussion with a core group of regular readers, via emails and comments posted after blog entries.

 The central question arising, is how can a collection bikes, provide not only the convenience, but the esteem one enjoys through owning a new German car?
 I am a middle class man, with too entrenched a liking for clothes, imported beers, and international travel, to hope I would ever earn esteem, much less credibility, as a champion for the environment.
 I am out to show off my bike collection and leg muscles, not some concocted zealotry with regards to ecological footprints and so forth.
 I want a stable of head turning, prestigious bicycles, not a bank of solar cells on my roof, a worm farm and a beard—stereotypes purely in the interest of humour.